kriasoft/react-starter-kit/src/routes/about/about.md

 a personal library of dishes selected by you.

 This way, you can easily see the top dishes that can be shopped for cheaply.

+If you have suggestions or issues, please post them at GITHUBLINK.